-General liability covers common risks for tech businesses in West Virginia, including customer property damage and injuries.
+General liability covers common risks for small businesses in West Virginia, including customer property damage and injuries.
 Commercial leases often require this policy.

-This policy protects West Virginia technology businesses against data breaches and cyberattacks that affect your business or a client.
+This policy protects West Virginia small businesses against data breaches and cyberattacks that affect your business or a client.

 This policy bundles property insurance and general liability insurance.
-It's often the most cost-effective type of commercial insurance for a West Virginia tech business.
+It's often the most cost-effective type of commercial insurance for a West Virginia small business.

-Workers’ compensation is required for West Virginia technology businesses that have three or more employees.
+Workers’ compensation is required for West Virginia small businesses that have one or more employees.
 It can cover medical costs for work injuries.

-This policy is required for vehicles owned by West Virginia technology businesses.
+This policy is required for vehicles owned by West Virginia small businesses.
 It covers injuries and property damage in an accident, along with other types of damage.

-Vehicles owned by technology businesses in West Virginia must be covered by commercial auto insurance.
-West Virginia's commercial auto insurance requirements are:
+Vehicles owned by small businesses in West Virginia must be covered by commercial auto insurance.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy.